bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 post I actually wanted to write was ML related but I got side tracked trying to understand ANS.
 It just was so interesting that I thought I should learn it more in depth and write a post on it.
-I keep trying to make more time for writing on this blog but I always seem to have more and more things keeping busy professionally and personally (which is a good thing!).
+I keep trying to make more time for writing on this blog but I always seem to have more and more things keeping me busy professionally and personally (which is a good thing!).
 Anyways, look out for a future post where I will make reference to ANS.
 Thanks for reading!